BrandevCode/BrandonChanWebsite/_posts/offline/2021-03-13-what is the point of Habits.md

 ## Conclusion

 No system is perfect.
 Even if you can get into the mindset of what a healthy, productive, or fit individual's lifestyle is and replicate it, you may burn yourself out.
-Remember to take breaks and forgive your past self if/when you can't keep up with your routine.
+Remember to take breaks and **forgive your past self** if/when you can't keep up with your routine.
 If you need more time to relax then do so.
-Changing yourself will require a lot of work and effort so don't forget that it does not start with a goal to change your character; it starts with changing our routines and systems.
+Changing yourself will require a lot of work and effort so don't forget that it does not start with a goal to change your character; it starts with changing our **routines** and **systems**.

 **What habit(s) would the person you strive to be have?**